-Bad psychological games, cheating, breaking up and lives of quiet desperation are the emergent phenomena of cortisol and prolactin in relationships.
-Happily ever after is the emergent phenomena oxytocin in relationships.
+Bad psychological games, cheating, breaking up and lives of quiet desperation are the partially explained by the effects of cortisol and prolactin in relationships.
+Happily ever after is the result of a dominance of oxytocin in relationships.
 Master your neurochemistry and life long love is yours.

-In the next book, An Invitation to Kingship, we will discuss the emergent phenomena of a healthy masculine, the King.
-A note for our female audience, An Invitation to Kingship can help you cultivate your own 'masculine' energy as well as understand the men and boys in your life and the lessons they must learn.
+In the next book, An Invitation to Kingship, we will discuss the cultivation of a healthy masculine mindset.
+A note for our female audience, An Invitation to Kingship can help you cultivate your own 'masculine' energy as well as understand the boys and men in your life and the lessons they must learn.